carterjnewt/UnixAssignment_Newton/README.md

 $ awk '$2 == 1' master_SCGP_teosinte.txt | sort -n -k3 | sed 's/multiple/?/g' > chromosome1_teosinte.txt

 1. using the same code as from the maize data, we will replace the file we run our awk command on with master_SCGP_teosinte.txt and also change our output file name to chromosome1_teosinte.txt
-2. once again, this code was inputted multiple times to accomdate for their being 10 chromosomes and this was accomplished by changing the number that has to match in $2 to the chromosome number and changing the outpu file name.
+2. once again, this code was inputted multiple times to accomdate for there being 10 chromosomes and this was accomplished by changing the number that has to match in $2 to the chromosome number and changing the output file name.

 $ awk '$2 == 1' master_SCGP_teosinte.txt | sort -n -r -k3 | sed 's/multiple/-/g' > chromosome1_teosinte_decreasing.txt